 Justice for children should include living in safe neighborhoods, increased access to education and health care, and positive family support.
-The bills run contrary to Trauma Informed Practices recommended by a statewide Child Welfare Conference and promoted by First Lady Tonette Walker.
+The bills' focus on involving law enforcement in every single case runs contrary to Trauma Informed Practices recommended by a statewide Child Welfare Conference and promoted by First Lady Tonette Walker.
 Dane County supports keeping children safe utilizing proven programs and services to increase the success of all of our children.

-NOW THEREFORE BE IT RESOLVED that the Dane County Board of Supervisors opposes these bills proposing controversial changes to child abuse and neglect laws, as well as any legislation that thwarts racial equity.
+NOW THEREFORE BE IT RESOLVED that the Dane County Board of Supervisors opposes these bills' proposing controversial changes to child abuse and neglect laws, as well as any legislation that may result in fewer individuals making reports to Child Protective Services or that thwarts efforts to achieve racial equity;